TediusTimmy/AntGame/README.md

 * double Push (array) # Returns one.
 Argument should be an array of string.
 Push a new queue to the top of the stack and add these States to it in their array order.
 * double Push (string) # Returns one.
 Push a new queue to the top of the stack and add this State to it.
 * double Rand () # Returns the next random number from the cell's personal random number generator.
-* double Report () # Report for Duty/Orders.
-The cell is deactivated and becomes a free agent.
-This is an error for a BLUE to report not on a GREEN.
 * double Rewind (string) # Returns one.
 Rewind the stack to a stack frame that begins with the named State.
 It is an error if no such State is found.
 * double Skip (string) # Returns one.
 Pop States from the current queue until the named State is found.
 It is an error if no such State is found.
 * double Task (string, value) # Give a free agent in the current location the starting named State with starting data.
 Return one if an agent was Tasked and zero if not.